-But when the fullness of time came, God presented to mankind His perfect sacrifice for sins and His divine antidote to the poison of sin flowing in man’s veins.
+But when the fullness of time came, God presented to humankind His perfect sacrifice for sins and His divine antidote to the poison of sin flowing in man’s veins.

-The angels and all the host of heaven rose up and gazed in amazement as Jesus Christ – God’s perfect sacrifice for sins was born in the manger.
+The angels and all the hosts of heaven rose up and gazed in amazement as Jesus Christ – God’s perfect sacrifice for sins was born in the manger.

 9 In this the love of God was manifested toward us, that God has sent His only begotten Son into the world, that we might live through Him.